Side by Side Comparison of Intake Alternatives

 -California Department of Water Resources, October 14, 2010

-This fresh water facility would bring millions in revenue to Orange County - money that could support schools, police and fire protection, health, welfare, and transportation.
+This fresh water facility would bring millions in revenue to Huntington Beach - money that could support libraries, police and fire protection, parks and city street improvements.

 Orange County has an opportunity to play a leadership role by planning for its future.
 While the fresh water facility is not the sole answer to Southern California water needs, it should definitely be included especially given the current state of California's levee system.

-- Lucy Dunn, Vice President Orange County Business Council
+- Lucy Dunn, President and CEO, Orange County Business Council

-The builder will spend tens of millions of dollars locally to build a water facility for the benefit of Orange county residents.
-Private investors will put up the money and take all financial risk.
-It's a win win situation.
+The builder will spend tens of millions of dollars locally to build a water facility for the benefit of Orange County residents.
+Private investors will put up the money protecting Orange County's taxpayers.
+It's a win-win situation.